supermopf/pokemon-pocket-bot/README.md

 ## Target Audience:

-- **Gamers:** Pokemon Pocket players seeking to streamline gameplay and optimize resource management.
+- **Gamers:** Pokémon Pocket players seeking to streamline gameplay and optimize resource management.

 - **LDPlayer Users:** Users of the LDPlayer Android emulator looking to enhance their gaming experience through automation.

-Overall, the Pokemon Pocket Bot offers a powerful yet user-friendly solution for automating gameplay tasks within the Pokemon Pocket game, providing players with greater efficiency, optimization, and convenience in their gaming journey.
+Overall, the Pokémon Pocket Bot offers a powerful yet user-friendly solution for automating gameplay tasks within the Pokémon Pocket game, providing players with greater efficiency, optimization, and convenience in their gaming journey.